WyattBlue/auto-editor/README.md

 auto-editor example.mp4 --cut-out start,10sec 15sec,20sec
 ```

-And of course, all the audio cuts still apply.
+And of course, you can use any `--edit` configuration.

-If you don't want **any automatic cuts**, use `--edit none`
+If you don't want **any automatic cuts**, you can use `--edit none` or `--edit all/e`

 ```
 # Cut out the first 5 seconds, leave the rest untouched.
 auto-editor example.mp4 --edit none --cut-out start,5sec

 # Leave in the first 5 seconds, cut everything else out.
-auto-editor example.mp4 --edit all --add-in start,5sec
+auto-editor example.mp4 --edit all/e --add-in start,5sec
 ```

 <h2 align="center">More Options</h2>